abhinavda/SearchApp/README.md

 # Use cases:
-1. It provides only the most reliabe products.
+1. Displays only reliabe products.
 2. Bestbuy and Walmart search can be added to webapp, making it easy to search for all reliable products just from one website.